 Drier, More Sensitive Skin

-According to Dr Sean, limited oestrogen levels in the body can also cause dehydration in the skin.
+According to Dr Sean, limited oestrogen levels in the body during menopause can also cause dehydration in the skin.
 It’s common for skin to become drier and more sensitive.
 This dryness also causes the natural moisture barrier to break down, leaving your skin even more prone to signs of ageing.
 Dehydration may also contribute to sensitivity toward some exfoliating cleansers (especially the ones containing AHAs and BHAs), but this doesn’t necessarily apply to everyone.

 Skin Care Recommendation

 In addition to moisturiser, you should use products with nourishing, active ingredients.
 Moisturiser helps the skin retain hydration temporarily, but it doesn’t help the natural mechanisms that your skin uses to produce moisture.
 If you solely use moisturiser, the hydration mechanisms in your skin can start to slow down because they assume there is moisture.
 If you add active ingredients to your moisturising routine, you’ll help protect those mechanisms.

 Hyaluronic acid in particular holds up to 1,000 times its weight in water, and it occurs naturally in the skin’s moisture barrier.
 Moisturisers that contain squalene are also highly recommended because the lipid structure in squalene is identical to the sebum found in our skin.
 Coenzyme Q10 (CO Q10) provides biological energy to cells to help them perform their natural functions, sort of like coffee for your skin.